mksmvnv/mksmvnv/README.md

       ,
       height="20"
     />
-    I study at School 21 Sber
+    I have transitioned to full-time education at School 21 Sber
   </li>
   <li>
     <img